adthoms/icp_toybox/README.md

 ## Troubleshooting

-1. Remove any apt packages for glog and gflags by first checking existing installs
+1. Remove any apt packages for glog and gflags by first checking existing installs:
 ```bash
 dpkg -l | grep gflags
 dpkg -l | grep glog
 ```
 and then removing them.
-For example
+For example:
 ```bash
 sudo apt-get remove libgoogle-glog-dev libgoogle-glog0v5
 sudo apt-get remove libgflags-dev  libgflags2.2
 ```

-2. Ensure only one version (>= 3.8) of python3 is installed.
+2. Ensure only one version (>=3.8) of python3 is installed.